 If you’re interested in learning how to post a video on Instagram, go no further!
 In this guide, we’ll show you:

-If you're looking to learn more about using video on Instagram, check out our complete guide to Instagram video.
+If you're looking to learn more about using video on Instagram Stories, check out these posts about how to create marketing videos and ads for IG stories.

 Let’s dive in!